Keith Bakker

-Keith Benjamin Bakker (born November 24, 1960) is an American-Dutch former mental health practitioner and convicted criminal.
-A long-time drug addict himself, he specialized in drug rehabilitation and became known in the Netherlands for his addiction clinic, Smith & Jones, and appearances on several Dutch television programs.
+Keith Benjamin Bakker (November 24, 1960 – April 7, 2025) was an American-Dutch mental health practitioner and convicted criminal.
+He specialized in drug rehabilitation and became known in the Netherlands for his addiction rehabilitation clinic, Smith & Jones, and appearances on several Dutch television programs.

-Bakker was sentenced to prison for the sexual abuse of female ex-clients and had been detained from April 2011 to September 2014.
+Bakker was sentenced to prison for the sexual abuse of several of his female ex-clients, and had been detained from April 2011 to September 2014.

-Bakker was convicted and sentenced on March 3, 2021, on the charge of rape of a minor and sentenced to 4.5 years imprisonment.
+Bakker was convicted and sentenced on March 3, 2021, on the charge of rape of a minor and sentenced to 4.5 years of imprisonment.

-Personal life
+Personal life and death

-Bakker grew up in Westport, Connecticut and started using alcohol and drugs as a teenager.
-He used heroin for the first time on his eighteenth birthday.
-In the 1980's, Bakker worked as a roadie, traveling with Michael Jackson, Prince, and Bruce Springsteen, among others.
+Bakker grew up in Westport, Connecticut.
+He started using alcohol and drugs as a teenager, and used heroin for the first time on his eighteenth birthday.
+In the 1980s, Bakker worked as a roadie, traveling with Michael Jackson, Prince, and Bruce Springsteen, among others.

 Bakker came to Amsterdam in 1985.
-In the following years, he was addicted to drugs.
-He contracted HIV from an infected syringe.
-In 1989, he came into contact with a social worker at Youth With A Mission, who helped him become clean.
-Subsequently, Bakker married and became a music industry manager.
+In the following years, his addiction to drugs continued, and he contracted HIV from an infected syringe.
+In 1989, he came into contact with a social worker at Youth With A Mission, who helped him stop using drugs, and the two got married.
+Subsequently, Bakker became a music industry manager.

 In 1996, Bakker relapsed into hard drug addiction.
-After a trial during which he threatened a police officer, he was sent to the Jellinek Clinic in Amsterdam.
-In July 1998, he had a heart attack, the result of an overdose of drugs under a bridge.
-A month later, Bakker was clean again after a stay in a hospital and following the Minnesota Model therapy program in Scotland.
+After a trial during which he threatened a police officer, he was sent to the Jellinek Clinic in Amsterdam, a drug addiction rehabilitation facility.
+In July 1998, he had a heart attack, which was the result of a drug overdose, but survived.
+A month later, Bakker had stopped using drugs after a stay in a hospital and following the Minnesota Model therapy program in Scotland.

-The Clinic
+Bakker died from heart failure on April 7, 2025, at the age of 64.